-With 310 days of sunshine a year, Albuquerque is the perfect place to relax, unwind and reconnect.
-Wondering about things to do in Albuquerque?
+With 310 days of sunshine a year, Albuquerque is the perfect place to relax, unwind and explore the top things to do in Albuquerque.
 Our newly renovated hotel is just minutes from popular Albuquerque activities and attractions like championship golf courses, shopping, recreation, the University of New Mexico and many corporate headquarters making it an ideal choice for both business and leisure travelers.

 Start your adventure in Albuquerque off right by booking our Best Available Rates, guaranteed.
 Located just steps from the Albuquerque International Sunport and offering 24-hour complimentary shuttle service, the Sheraton Albuquerque Airport hotel is a convenient and comfortable place to stay during your visit to Albuquerque.